25 - 1 - Great Films

 Akira Kurosawa / Shinobu Hashimoto / Hideo Oguni

 Can Kikuchiyo, (Toshiro Mifune), a veteran samurai who has seemingly outlived his usefulness, convince six others to protect a small ancient Japanese village against a marauder band of 40 bandits?
 And their reward, just three small meals a day?
 The answer comes from the final battle when the bandits attack the village.
-This masterpiece from director Kurosawa has been duplicated many times, as in The Magnificent Seven, ect. but never with such precision.
-Considered by many film historians as one of the greatest films of all time, it never fails to amaze and surprise.
-The ending has special significance, “The farmers have won.
+This masterpiece from director Akira Kurosawa has been duplicated many times, as in The Magnificent Seven, ect. but never with such precision.
+Considered by many film historians as one of the greatest films of all time, it is impeccably staged and very precise in its action and violence, but not gory.
+It never fails to amaze and surprise.
+The ending has extra special significance, "The farmers have won.
 Not us.”

 17. LIFE IS BEAUTIFUL (1997) Italy